 Enzyme with central role in cancer and type 2 diabetes also activates “clean-up” protein in Parkinson’s.

 When cells are stressed, chemical alarms go off, setting in motion a flurry of activity that protects the cell’s most important players.
 During the rush, a protein called Parkin hurries to protect the mitochondria, the power stations that generate energy for the cell.
-Now Salk researchers have discovered a direct link between a master sensor of cell stress and Parkin itself.
+Now researchers at Salk Institute have discovered a direct link between a master sensor of cell stress and Parkin itself.
 The same pathway is also tied to type 2 diabetes and cancer, which could open a new avenue for treating all three diseases.

 “Our findings represent the earliest step in Parkin’s alarm response that anyone’s ever found by a long shot.
 All the other known biochemical events happen at one hour; we’ve now found something that happens within five minutes,” says Professor Reuben Shaw, director of the NCI-designated Salk Cancer Center and senior author of the new work, detailed in Science Advances on April 7, 2021.
 “Decoding this major step in the way cells dispose of defective mitochondria has implications for a number of diseases.”

 Parkin’s job is to clear away mitochondria that have been damaged by cellular stress so that new ones can take their place, a process called mitophagy.
 However, Parkin is mutated in familial Parkinson’s disease, making the protein unable to clear away damaged mitochondria.
 While scientists have known for some time that Parkin somehow senses mitochondrial stress and initiates the process of mitophagy, no one understood exactly how Parkin was first sensing problems with the mitochondria—Parkin somehow knew to migrate to the mitochondria after mitochondrial damage, but there was no known signal to Parkin until after it arrived there.